 After many years of hard work and refined design, we have proudly managed to transform our once degraded three hectare semi-rural property 11km north of the port town of Geraldton, into a productive, thriving abode of people, plants and animals.

-You can view our activity statements for our Foundation on-line by clicking the Registered Charity Logo below:
+You can view our activity statements for our Foundation here.

 Become a Volunteer